Lone Worker Policy (England & Wales)

 The training section must specify pre-commencement training requirements, annual refresher obligations, record-keeping responsibilities, and the subject matter to be covered — including personal safety, conflict de-escalation, use of communication equipment, emergency response, and RIDDOR 2013 incident reporting.

-Finally, the responsibilities section allocates clear, named accountabilities to the employer or senior management, line managers, and individual employees, providing the governance structure necessary to ensure the policy is implemented consistently across the organisation.
+Finally, the responsibilities section allocates clear, named accountabilities to the employer or senior management, line managers, and individual employees, providing the governance structure necessary to confirm the policy is implemented consistently across the organisation.

 Frequently Asked Questions